LIVERMORE -- The numbers don't lie. There are more than 800 technology companies in the Tri-Valley area and only a fraction of those ever make money.

 So anyone with ideas of making money with a new Web-based business has to be pretty confident.
 Fortunately, Adrian Lall, 44, of Livermore is just that.
 Founder of a website and small company called Flit, Lall believes he has an idea that will revolutionize how people shop online and bring him profits at the same time.

 Flit is an online shopping tool that lets users explore multiple sites without re-entering searches or typing URLs.
-For example, if you are shopping for black shirts, you type it in once and every site you subsequently go to will immediately search
+For example, if you are shopping for black shirts, you type it in once and every site you subsequently go to will immediately search for black shirts.
+The goal is to deliver a "mall-like" experience of looking in different online stores quickly and easily.

 A person can also share their shopping experiences online with their friends.